 Health Benefits of Tai Chi#2: Anti Aging

 There is a growing amount of scientific research that shows that Tai Chi is immensely beneficial for reversing the physical symptoms of aging.
-Though it may not be quite as powerful as meditation in this regard, at least, not according to this 200 year old Buddhist monk.
+Though it may not be quite as powerful as meditation for youthfulness, at least, not according to this 200 year old Buddhist monk.

-Because of this, Tai Chi is of immense value to people with muscular or joint problems (Tai Chi helps with arthritis, for instance).
+Because of this, Tai Chi and qigong are of immense value to people with muscular or joint problems (Tai Chi helps with arthritis, for instance ).

 Health Benefits Of Tai Chi #3: Spirituality

-Tai Chi can help to put you in touch with your more spiritual side.
+Tai Chi (and qigong) can help to put you in touch with your more spiritual side.